 - Developing national policy

-SUS is a data warehouse containing this patient level information.
-Data can be clear (patient identifiable), anonymised or pseudonymised as required for the user's needs.
-NHS providers and commissioners can use this data for 'secondary uses'; purposes other than primary clinical care.
-SUS provides a range of services and functionality which you can use to analyse, report and present this data.
+SUS is a data warehouse containing this patient-level information.
+Data can be 'clear' (patient identifiable), anonymised or pseudonymised as appropriate for the needs of the user.
+Commissioners and providers of NHS-funded care can use this data for 'secondary uses'.
+Secondary uses are purposes other than direct (or 'primary') clinical care.

-SUS data are held in a secure environment that maintains patient confidentiality to national standards.
+The SUS data repository is a secure environment that maintains patient confidentiality to national standards.

 SUS can be accessed by: